hackclub/scrapbook/README.md

 Similar to [scrapbook.assemble.hackclub.com](https://scrapbook.assemble.hackclub.com) and [scrapbook.lelandhacks.com](https://scrapbook.lelandhacks.com/).

+_**3. Scrapbook meets Clubs and Hackathons where they are.**_

+The existing Scrapbook requires Slack for content.
+We've learned that Hack Clubs and Hackathons use a variety of other communication tools - mostly commonly Discord and Web.
+So, we're building support for these.

-_**3. Scrapbook continues to support Hack Clubbers on Slack in sharing everything they’re learning on a daily basis.**_
+_**4. Scrapbook continues to support Hack Clubbers on Slack in sharing everything they’re learning on a daily basis.**_

 Read on for more context on Scrapbook's current role in the Hack Club community.